krislette/rock-paper-scissors-game/README.md

-# rock-paper-scissors-game
-A web-based Rock, Paper, Scissors game with HTML, CSS, and JavaScript, inspired by SuperSimpleDev.
 # Disclaimer
 This webpage is currently only accessible through Virtual Studio Code's live server and is not yet available on the internet.
 # Instructions